• Research News

 Our community consists of physics, computer science, and other majors who are eager to explore quantum science.
 Regardless of major, everyone is welcome at UQA!

-We have weekly general body meetings on Tuesdays at 7PM in Room 2208 John S. Toll Building.
+We have weekly general body meetings on Wednesdays at 6PM in Room 2124 John S. Toll Building.

 UQA Advisor: Donna Hammer